 Considerations of starting treatment immediately still need to be given to a person’s understanding of what it means to take medication every day for the rest of our life.
 This ongoing commitment to our health means a person living with HIV will need to take medication consistently and be ready to come to terms with the impact of a diagnosis along with any other priorities that might be on our mind at the time of diagnosis.

 For someone who is newly diagnosed with HIV, usually the highest of these priorities is how I can protect my sexual partners and take control of my health and HIV?

 Today, living a full and productive life with HIV is possible when we’re on treatment supported by our healthcare team.
 Today, the biggest challenges of living with HIV are not medical.
 Stigma and discrimination remain our biggest barrier to living comfortably with HIV, hurdles we can combat with dignity and confidence as we speak up about HIV alongside the people who support us.

-For recently diagnosed PLHIV, notwithstanding the impact of a diagnosis, managing HIV is pretty straight forward.
+For recently diagnosed people living with HIV, notwithstanding the impact of a diagnosis, managing HIV is pretty straight forward.
 There is a consensus from the majority of doctors in NSW, that when we ask to start treatment within 24 hours of their HIV diagnosis, they will prescribe medication as long as there were no other complicating medical indications.

-For more benefits of immediate start to treatment,and strategies to start medication even if you’re Medicare Ineligible or to explore your options regarding immediate start to treatment you can contact Positive Life NSW and talk a Treatments Officer by calling (02) 9206-2177 or 1800 245 677 (freecall) or email email@example.com
+For more benefits of immediate start to treatment,and strategies to start medication even if you’re Medicare Ineligible or to explore your options regarding immediate start to treatment you can contact Positive Life NSW by calling (02) 9206-2177 or 1800 245 677 (freecall) or email firstname.lastname@example.org